Sureshofficialbox/mygameboard-scratcher/README.md

 Explanation : As there are 16 cells available and we have 6 values only to be filled in the cells

-for a winning combination to be achieved we need only 3 times a single value to be occured which will always be fullfilled as there are only 6 values and one bonus symbol to be filled in the 16th cells
+for a winning combination to be achieved we need atleast 3 times a single value to be occured which will always be fullfilled as there are only 6 values and one bonus symbol to be filled in the 16th cells

 calculation: 6 X 2 = 12